Step 4: Full View

 Should Engineer A accept the part-time airport consulting solicitation from the former firm, or decline it on the basis that the shared municipal client relationship creates an irreconcilable structural conflict with the State DOT employment?

-Decline the Part-Time Solicitation Entirely Board's choice Refuse the former firm's solicitation on the grounds that the shared municipal client base creates a structural conflict of interest with the State DOT employment that cannot be cured by disclosure, recusal, or employer approval, and that the faithful agent obligation requires declining the engagement regardless of technical domain distinction.
+O1 Refuse the former firm's solicitation on the grounds that the shared municipal client base creates a structural conflict of interest with the State DOT employment that cannot be cured by disclosure, recusal, or employer approval, and that the faithful agent obligation requires declining the engagement regardless of technical domain distinction.
+Board's choice

 The Faithful Agent Trustee Obligation (II.4) requires Engineer A to act as a loyal agent of the State DOT and avoid placing private commercial interests in structural tension with public duties.
 The Cross-Domain Same-Client Government-Private Consulting Non-Engagement Obligation prohibits accepting private consulting for the same entities the engineer reviews or oversees in the governmental role, regardless of technical domain distinction.
 The Moonlighting Contextual Assessment principle permits part-time private work under appropriate conditions but operates only as a conditional permission gated by the faithful agent obligation.
 The Competitive Employment Freedom Constraint recognizes Engineer A's legitimate interest in pursuing private professional opportunities, particularly in a domain (airports) where the former firm does no competing state highway work.